juev/awesome-stars/README.md

 - [guumaster/hostctl](https://github.com/guumaster/hostctl) – Your dev tool to manage /etc/hosts like a pro!
 - [hacdias/webdav](https://github.com/hacdias/webdav) – Simple Go WebDAV server.
 - [hajimehoshi/ebiten](https://github.com/hajimehoshi/ebiten) – Ebitengine - A dead simple 2D game engine for Go
+- [haochen233/socks5](https://github.com/haochen233/socks5) – A Go library about socks5, supports all socks5 commands.
+That Provides server and client and easy to use.
+Compatible with socks4 and socks4a.
 - [hashicorp/consul](https://github.com/hashicorp/consul) – Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror) – A Go (golang) package for representing a list of errors as a single error.
 - [hashicorp/mdns](https://github.com/hashicorp/mdns) – Simple mDNS client/server library in Golang